Peter Woodring: Years in Europe

 When he graduated, the WSL had merged with the east-coast based American Soccer League to form the American Professional Soccer League (APSL).
 After briefly flourishing in 1990, by 1991 the APSL had less than half the teams remaining from the 1990 season.
-When one of his college team mates suggested that Woodring pursue a professional career in stable European leagues rather than in the United States he left for Germany for a fall 1991 trial with SV Wiesbaden of the German third division.
+When one of his college teammates suggested that Woodring pursue a professional career in stable European leagues rather than in the United States he left for Germany for a fall 1991 trial with SV Wiesbaden of the German third division.
 Woodring played through the 1991–92 season with Wiesbaden, where scouts from first division team Hamburger SV noticed him.

 In 1992, Woodring signed with Hamburger SV.
 However, he had difficulty finding regular playing time with the first team, seeing time in only six matches in 1992–93 and a few more at the start of the 1993–94 season.
 However, he played most of his games with Hamburger SV's amateur reserve team.

 With the possibility of finding regular playing time appearing low, Woodring moved to Danish club Aalborg BK for the last half of the 1993–94 season and the first half of the 1994–95 season.
 His performances helped propel the club into first place of the Danish Superliga championship, but Woodring left the club halfway through the season, before Aalborg BK eventually won the 1994–95 Danish Superliga title.

 He returned to Germany to again play third division football, this time with SV Wehen.
 He would play 11 games with the team through the end of the 1994–95 season.

 Return to the United States

 In 1995, Woodring returned to the United States.
 He played with the Hawaii Tsunami of the USISL.
 The New England Revolution selected Woodring in the second round of the inaugural MLS draft (15th overall).

 He played 21 games, scoring 1 goal, in the 1996 season.
-On March 10, 1997 The Revs released Woodring during the 1997 preseason, despite his having scored a goal in an exhibition game three days before.
+On March 10, 1997, The Revs released Woodring during the 1997 preseason, despite his having scored a goal in an exhibition game three days before.

 After leaving the Revs, Woodring moved to Marin, California to become a financial analyst.
 While there, he became an assistant coach on the Berkeley men's soccer team starting in September 1998.
 He also briefly played with the Chico Rooks of the United Soccer League.
 In 2000, he scored four goals for the Olympic Club of the San Francisco Soccer Football League's Major Division.
 In 2003, he played for the Marin Soccer League's Bolinas Team.